Protestant opposition to papal supremacy

 Protestants are opposed to the Roman Catholic doctrine of papal supremacy.
 Protestant Christians argue that the tradition of the See of Rome's primacy in the early Church was not equivalent to the current doctrine of supremacy.

 History

-Luther used to be a devout Roman Catholic who highly esteemed the Pope.
+Martin Luther used to be a devout Roman Catholic who highly esteemed the Pope.
 Luther first believed that the problems with the church lay with the curia around the Pope but not the Pope himself.
-Even after nailing the 95 theses he still had hope that the Pope would accept his theses.
-However later Luther developed his critical approach against the papacy, especially after his excommunication in 1521.
+After nailing his 95 theses, he even had hope that the Pope would accept them.
+Later, however, Luther developed his critical approach against the papacy, especially after his excommunication in 1521.

 In England as Henry VIII wanted annul his marriage, but the Pope would not grant it, thus King Henry rejected the Pope's authority and started the Church of England.

 In 1537 Philip Melanchton made a book against papal primacy named "Treatise on the Power and Primacy of the Pope", Melanchton argued that the papacy had no basis on either history or scripture.